ES-Merging: Biological MLLM Merging via Embedding Space Signals: ES-Merging

 \subsection{Integrating Layer- and Element-wise Merging Coefficients}

 The coarse-grained layer-wise coefficient $\alpha^{l}_{m_i}$ and the fine-grained element-wise coefficient $\beta^{l,n}_{m_i}$ each capture modality-specific importance at different levels of granularity.
-We combine them into a single coefficient by multiplying the layer-wise coefficient and the element-wise coefficient and renormalizing across modalities:
+To complementarily combine two different coefficients, we compute a final merging coefficient by multiplying the layer-wise coefficient and the element-wise coefficient and renormalizing across modalities as follows: